Your Account:

 • I just tried to register and was told I have an immunization hold.
 What does this mean?

-You will need to submit proof of immunizations listed on your medical records or yellow immunization card to Student Health & Counseling Services in person or submit online.
-Once received, one of the staff at SHCS will review the and verify the vaccination records.
-If it is complete, we will release the I-hold.
+This means that you need to submit proof of immunizations to Student Health & Counseling Services.
+Once your records are received, we will review and verify the vaccination dates.
+If everything is complete, we will release the immunization hold.

 • Where can I find my vaccination records?